 With Amazon AppStream 2.0, your desktop applications can be launched inside an Amazon Virtual Private Cloud (VPC).
 You can use VPC security groups to provide granular access control to streaming instances, and to manage users' access to the resources in your VPC, such as your databases, file shares, license servers, and application servers.
 You can also specify how your desktop applications access the public internet, just as you would with any other resource in your VPC.

 Amazon AppStream 2.0 supports federated sign-in using SAML 2.0.
 Users can sign in to AppStream 2.0 using their existing credentials, and start streaming applications.
 As an administrator, you can use your existing user directory to control end-user access to applications available via AppStream 2.0.
 You can quickly add or remove access for users or groups, restrict access based on user locations, and enable multi-factor authentication.
 You can enable federated access and controls via any SAML 2.0 compliant identity provider.
+For a passwordless login experience, Amazon AppStream 2.0 supports certificate-based authentication for deployments that are joined to your Active Directory.

 Microsoft Active Directory domain support